 - Message delay – Ads a time duration for chat delay

 - Visibility – It can be public, private, or unlisted.
 To present to your audience select Public.

 - Schedule – If you want to schedule a live stream.

-3. The next pop up of Stream Setup help would appear.
+2. The next pop-up of Stream Setup help would appear.
 Here you can find some guidance to get started with streaming (Which you don’t need).
-The second option will show you the stream key, this is very important and secret key.
+The second option will show you the stream key.
+This is a very important and secret key.

 Just copy the stream key and keep it for further setup on OBS.
 Click Done, leave the stream URL as it is.

 Before you hit “Go Live” let’s understand all the features of the live control room.